 And one of the things that we would tell us would be, that our future self would give it to ourselves straight, no bullshit or lies attached.

-Acknowledging that no matter what we do, life is gonna suck from time to time is, in my opinion, a keystone habit for happiness.
+Acknowledging that no matter what we do, life is going to suck from time to time is, in my opinion, a keystone habit for happiness.

 To not have the idea that we have to be happy 24/7, that it is ok to feel pain, to feel sad, to be unmotivated sometimes, to fail and to have shitty days is essential in my opinion.